WSPA prepares for Coronavirus Town Hall

 The coronavirus has impacted all ways of life here in South Carolina, from an estimated 50% decrease in tourism revenue to the uncertain fate of dozens of small businesses.

-“Are there going to be some clear guidelines that we can do, what about the testing not only regular testing, but antibody test and am i going to have to pay for that.,” asked Jonathan Williams.
+“Are there going to be some clear guidelines that we can do?
+What about the testing not only regular testing, but antibody test?
+And am I going to have to pay for that,” Jonathan Williams asked.

-The CEO of the South Carolina, Tedd Pitts will be on hand Tuesday during the Coronavirus Town Hall to give an update on the state’s economic outlook and to also guide businesses on their reopening responsibilities and available assistance.
+South Carolina Federal Credit Union CEO Tedd Pitts will be on hand Tuesday during the Coronavirus Town Hall to give an update on the state’s economic outlook and to also guide businesses on their reopening responsibilities and available assistance.

-Many of you have also asked about the virus itself and how prepared the state is to handle another wave.
+Many have also asked about the virus itself and how prepared the state is to handle another wave.

 Dr. Linda Bell with the SC Department of Health and Environmental Control will address the state’s response to the coronavirus, including testing.